tymyrddin/blue/source/docs/current/virtual/workflow.md

 Lightweight and custom solutions:

 *   Structured Spreadsheets or Internal Databases: While less automated, a well-designed spreadsheet or simple database with enforced field templates can serve as a minimal viable product (MVP) for nascent programmes.
 This approach requires strict procedural discipline to maintain data integrity and is not recommended for scale.

-## Operational best practices

-The effectiveness of the tool is contingent upon its disciplined use and governance.

-*   Enforce a standardised data schema: Define and mandate the use of consistent fields across all tickets (e.g., `Report ID`, `CVE ID`, `Affected Versions`, `Status`, `Assignee`, `Vendor Status`).
-This consistency is prerequisite for reliable reporting and analysis.
-*   Implement clear Role-Based Access Control (RBAC): Define permissions meticulously.
-Analysts may have edit rights, vendors may have a restricted view on their specific cases, and auditors may have read-only access to all historical data.
-*   Assign unambiguous ownership: Every active ticket must have a single, named individual assigned to it.
-This eliminates ambiguity and ensures progress is driven forward.
-Use group inboxes or rotation policies for initial triage to distribute workload fairly.
-*   Conduct periodic process reviews: The workflow is not static.
-Hold regular retrospectives to analyse metrics and refine templates, state definitions, and automation rules to eliminate bottlenecks and improve efficiency.
-The system itself must be subject to a continuous improvement feedback loop.